-Why build a Centre for Mental Health & Wellbeing through the Arts?
+Why convert a warehouse into a Centre for Mental Health in Melbourne?

-Many years in the making, Kez Knight has founded Kindred Art Space after bearing witness to the benefits her clients have received through the power of the healing arts, coupled with the therapeutic relationship she has provided.
+After many years in the planning and building, Kerryn Knight founded Kindred Art Space in 2015 and opened in 2016 after bearing witness to the benefits her clients have received through the power of the healing arts, coupled with the therapeutic relationship she provides through Art Therapy.

-Since she started her Transpersonal Art Therapy practice, she has spent many years searching for the ideal location to see her private clients in between running outreach services with many groups across Melbourne.
-There were many clinical rooms available and then there were clinics where she could share rooms with Chiropractors.
-But there was nothing specifically for Art Therapists and other alternative therapies where Kez could let her clients explore their creativity and healing in a relaxing and nurturing space.
-So Kez decided to create her own space!
+Since Kerryn started her Empowered Art Therapy practice in 2008, she has searched for the ideal location to see her private clients in between running outreach groups across Melbourne.
+There were many clinical rooms and offices available on main streets but nothing specifically for Art Therapists and other specialist therapies where Kerryn could let her clients explore their creativity and healing in a relaxing, nurturing, and safe space.
+So Kerryn decided to create her own space!

 We feel Kindred Art Space is ‘Heaven sent’ and we’re sure you will too!

-We welcome you to 22 Kookaburra Street Frankston – Kindred Art Space, and share with you this creative nurturing space for your wellbeing where the therapy begins as soon as you walk through the door !
+We welcome you to Kindred Art Space at 22 Kookaburra Street Frankston and share with you this creative nurturing space for your well-being!